MHuiG/MHuiG/AWESOME-STARS.md

 - [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for comm
 - [whoiskatrin/sql-translator](https://github.com/whoiskatrin/sql-translator) - SQL Translator is a tool for converting natural language queries into SQL code using artificial intelligence.
 This project is 100% free and open source.
 - [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥
-- [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - A browser extension that enhance search engines with ChatGPT
+- [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - This project is deprecated.
+Check my new project ChatHub:
 - [wechaty/wechaty](https://github.com/wechaty/wechaty) - Conversational RPA SDK for Chatbot Makers
 - [xtermjs/xterm.js](https://github.com/xtermjs/xterm.js) - A terminal for the web
 - [mintlify/writer](https://github.com/mintlify/writer) - ✍️ AI powered documentation writer